beneath-hq/beneath/docs/quick-starts/train-machine-learning-model.md

 ## Next steps

 Your new machine learning model is now saved to Beneath.
-The next quick start shows how to load the model and apply it to a data stream.
+The next quick start shows how to load the model and apply it to a real-time table.